vizzuhq/ipyvizzu-story/docs/installation.md

 pip install ipyvizzu-story
 ```

-or the command below to upgrade it.
+and this is how to upgrade it.

 ```sh
 pip install -U ipyvizzu-story